AshwiniParaye1/BookVerse/README.md

 - User registration and authentication using JWT
 - Role-based access control (Admin and User roles)
 - CRUD operations for books
+- Searching for books based on title or author
 - Borrowing and returning books
 - User profile management
 - Pagination for book listings